YiwenMao/d4pdf-front-detection-model-analysis/README.md

 - NetCDF analysis products
 - derived bootstrap outputs

-These data may not all be included in this repository.
+These data are not included in this repository.
 Users should refer to the manuscript data/software availability statements and associated archived datasets for access details.

 ## Software requirements